 To deal with a buddy manager, get into the habit of asking for positive feedback first.
 Once you’ve received some positive feedback, push for suggestions on how you can improve going forward.
 Then make sure you accept their input and act on it.

-An erratic manager can be exhausting to work for.
-They’re constantly changing priorities and moving deadlines without warning, making it difficult for you to determine your focus for any given day – let alone establish long-term goals.
+An Aggressive manager can be exhausting to work for.
+They’re constantly changing priorities, hyper-conforming, inefficient management and moving deadlines without warning, making it difficult for you to determine your focus for any given day – let alone establish long-term goals.
+They criticize you in public and withhold recognition and praise.

 These managers say they care about employee development, but are rarely around to provide coaching or support, simply because they’re spread too thin.